ournetworks/ournetworks.ca/code-of-conduct.md

 In order to reduce obstacles to participation, we have adopted an explicitly-documented code to communicate our expectations for conduct at the event.

-For Our Networks 2047 we encourage you to read our participation guide, [Speculating Together with Care](/speculating-together-with-care), which supplements this code of conduct.

 ## Expected behaviour
-{:.authentic-condensed-60}

 We expect event participants or organizers to remain mindful of, and take responsibility for, their speech and behaviour.
 This includes: